mozey/errors/README.md

 # mozey/errors

-Define custom errors with individual codes and an optional common cause
+Define custom errors with an optional common cause.

 This package is based on the archived package `github.com/pkg/errors`, [see roadmap](https://github.com/pkg/errors?tab=readme-ov-file#roadmap).